teambit/cleargraph/src/abstract-graph/README.md

 ## Creating a graph
 --------------------

-The creation of a new graph instance is identical to the instantiation of a graphLib object.
+To create a new Graph instance:
 ```
 let graph = new Graph()
 ```
-By default this will create a directed graph that does not allow multi-edges or compound nodes.
+By default this will create a **directed** graph that **allows multi-edges**.
 The following options can be used when constructing a new graph:

 * directed: set to true to get a directed graph and false to get an undirected graph.
 An undirected graph does not treat the order of nodes in an edge as significant.
 In other words, g.edge("a", "b") === g.edge("b", "a") for an undirected graph.
 Default: true.

 * multigraph: set to true to allow a graph to have multiple edges between the same pair of nodes.
-Default: false.
+Default: true.

-* compound: set to true to allow a graph to have compound nodes - nodes which can be the parent of other nodes.
-Default: false.
-To set the options, pass in an options object to the Graph constructor.
-For example, to create a directed compound multigraph:

 ```
-var g = new Graph({ directed: true, compound: true, multigraph: true });
+var g = new Graph({ directed: true, multigraph: true });
 ```

 ## Nodes